 One notable exception to these rules is that text chat carries both ways between the broadcasting and clone instances, giving visitors a means to communicate with broadcasters in the broadcasting instance.

-Currently, the only way to participate in an avatar broadcasting event is to obtain a special Atlas URL for the event.
+Currently, the only way to participate in an avatar broadcasting event is to obtain a special URL for the event.
 While in Sansar, paste this URL into the Chat app and click the Go button that appears.

 The ability to create a broadcasting instance is coming soon.
 Currently, the use of avatar broadcasting is limited to special events curated by Wookey.